Structure of the United States Space Force: History

 Detachment 1, USAF Warfare Center, Schriever AFB, Colorado; Operating Location A, 705th Combat Training Squadron, Schriever AFB, Colorado (ultimately part of the 505th Command and Control Wing), and the National Security Space Institute, Peterson AFB, CO National Security Space Institute, a place for space education became eventually part of the STAR Delta.

 In September 2021 it was announced the 53rd Signal Battalion, the U.S. Army Satellite Operations Brigade, and the Naval Satellite Operations Center would be transferred to Space Force.

 Heraldry

 Each unit in the Space Force has an emblem in a shape depending on the unit type.
-Each of the three field commands also have a distinctive color: Platinum Grey for SpOC, Gold for SSC, and Cannes Blue for STARCOM.
+Each of the three field commands also have a distinctive color: Silver Grey for CFC, Golden yellow for SSC, and Bluebird (Replacing initial Cannes Blue color) for STARCOM.
+Units assigned to Space Forces Space (a component field command) will use Brick Red as a distinctive color.
 Unit emblems are trimmed with the color of the field command to which they report.
 Space Force personnel assigned to National Reconnaissance Office roles will wear insignia trimmed in Black.